CHAPTER 3: CHOOSING A RIFLE SCOPE

 TACTICAL RIFLE OPTICS

 When it comes to tactical optics, you have multiple choices for both short and long-range scenarios.
 For short range, you can equip either a red dot sight or a reflex sight that does not feature any magnification capabilities.
-Red dots are available in two variations, a tube red dot sight, and a reflex sight (for more info on both types, you can click here)
+Red dots are available in two variations, a tube red dot sight, and a reflex sight (for more info on both types, you can click here).

 Another type of sight is the Holographic sight.
 Unlike a red dot, their reticles are projected on the same plane as your target which removes the need for you to switch focus between the reticle and your target.
 Sometimes they even feature illuminated reticles to help you see your target in low light conditions.
 For close-range optics, we recommend the following: